 This information has been written for patients, their families and friends and the general public to help them understand more about a rare benign (non-cancerous) tumour known as ameloblastoma.
 This section will detail what an ameloblastoma is and how ameloblastomas can be diagnosed and treated.

-Although ameloblastomas tend to be slow-growing, non-cancerous, tumours they can occasionally become aggressive and affect tissues surrounding the jaw area, such as the sinuses or eye-sockets as well as nerves and blood vessels.
+Although ameloblastomas tend to be slow-growing, non-cancerous tumours, they can occasionally become aggressive and affect tissues surrounding the jaw area, such as the floor of the mouth, tonsil area, sinuses or eye-sockets as well as nerves and blood vessels.
 We describe this behaviour as ‘locally aggressive’, which can cause swelling and bone destruction at the site of the ameloblastoma.
 As this tumour type originates in the tissues that give rise to teeth, bone destruction can result in some facial distortion(2,3).

 Statistically, only 1% of all jaw tumours are ameloblastomas and in most cases the growth is benign (non-cancerous) and non-metastatic (they do not spread).
 The risk of the tumour spreading to other areas of the body is very low, at less than 2%, but if spread does occur it is most likely to be to the lungs, the lymph nodes, the brain or the skin(1,4,5).